vmware/photon/content/en/docs-v5/administration-guide/managing-packages-with-tdnf/standard-syntax-for-tndf/commands.md

 `--delete`: Use this option to remove old packages that are not part of the repository any more.

 `--download-metadata`: Use this option to download the metadata.
-After you download the the metadata, you can use the directory as a repository.
+After you download the metadata, you can use the directory as a repository.

 `--gpgcheck`: Use this option to check the gpg signature.
 If invalid, the package is deleted.